RealtyOffer/realty-offer-frontend/src/pages/index.md

         they have the opportunity to **bid** and win your business.

-        The bidding works both ways: Agents simply discount their commission in order to sell your home or offer part of their commission towards your closing costs and pre-paid items for you to purchase a home - **this means less money to the closing table!**
+        The bidding works both ways: Agents simply discount their commission in order to sell your home or offer part of their commission towards your closing costs and pre-paid items for you to purchase a home - **this means less money you bring to the closing table!**
     - body: >-
-        Within 24 hours, you will be able to review three bids from compatible agents in your area.
+        Within 24 hours, you will be able to review three bids from vetted and certified, compatible agents in your area.

         Choose your best offer and simply get connected, while removing the upfront awkward negotiation.